Timeless Flight: Song information

 "All Men Are Hungry" was inspired by a trip Harley took to Belgrade.
 In his 2004 interview for the Harley Fanzone, he recalled, "Not everybody was in Belgrade and not everybody can see exactly what I saw that morning but everyone can reflect on the idea that everyone has a need and not everybody is fulfilled.
 Everybody needs space and time and that's what the song is about."
 In one of the song's verses, Harley refers to Ernest Hemingway's 1932 book Death in the Afternoon.
 "Nothing is Sacred" was written by Harley after he visited the banks of the Danube in Belgrade.
-In 2003, he commented, "It's the true story of three of us staying up 'til dawn and partaking of the hedonism that one did in the Seventies."
+He has described it as being about "young men's friendship and bonding in a rock band" and commented in 2003, "It's the true story of three of us [Harley, Cregan and Lindsay Elliott] staying up 'til dawn and partaking of the hedonism that one did in the Seventies."
 The song was recorded in the studio after most of Cockney Rebel and the recording crew had gone home.
 Harley wanted to try out the song in the studio and he ended up recording it with the band's second drummer Lindsay Elliott, bassist George Ford and guitarist Jim Cregan.

 Release

 Preceding the release of the album was the single "Black or White", which was released in November 1975.
 Despite the chart success of "Make Me Smile (Come Up and See Me)" and "Mr. Raffles (Man, It Was Mean)" earlier in the year, "Black or White" failed to make an appearance in the UK Singles Chart.
-It did however reach number two in the BMRB's UK Breakers Chart on 22 November 1975, which would have been equal to number 52 in the UK Singles Chart at a time when the national chart only ran to the top 50.
+It did however reach number two in the UK Star Breakers Chart on 29 November 1975.

 Timeless Flight was released in January 1976 and reached number 18 in the UK Albums Chart.
 According to Record Mirror & Disc, the album received 40,000 advance orders in America, despite the band's lack of a hit single or album there.
-In February 1976, the album's second single, "White, White Dove", was released, but also failed to reach the UK Top 50, peaking at number six in the BMRB's UK Breakers Chart.
+In February 1976, the album's second single, "White, White Dove", was released.
+It also failed to reach the UK top 50, but peaked at number six in the UK Star Breakers Chart.
 In 2003, Harley recalled, "There were magic moments on Timeless Flight that I'd never experienced before.
 It wasn't the most commercial album ever.
 I understand that.
 But there you are.
 We're not machines, are we?"

 The album received its first CD release by EMI in 1991.
 It featured two bonus tracks, the B-side of "White, White Dove", "Throw Your Soul Down Here", and a live version of "Mad Mad Moonlight", which was the B-side to "Black or White".
 In 2003 and again in 2011, BGO Records re-issued the album on CD with the same bonus tracks.

+Artwork

+The sleeve design for Timeless Flight was carried out by Mick Rock.
+The photographs included on the inner sleeve were taken in Harley's living room at his flat in Harrowby Street, Marylebone.